Hospital Outreach Specialist - New York/New Jersey

 - Assist in the planning, preparation, and implementation of event-style programming to hospital partners/stakeholders in collaboration with colleagues.

-- Previous experience working with children dealing with chronic or life-threatening illness.
+- Experience with or an understanding of considerations that surround working with children dealing with chronic or life-threatening illness.

 - The ability to establish positive relationships with a variety of people in multicultural environments.

-- Successful completion of pre-employment medical requirements of assigned hospitals, which may include physical exam and immunizations.
+- Willingness to complete pre-employment medical requirements of assigned hospitals, which may include physical exam and immunizations.

-- Occasional attendance at indoor or outdoor HITWG events.
+- A willingness and ability to attend and provide support at indoor or outdoor HITWG events.

-- Programming may also be regularly scheduled on weekday evenings.
+- A willingness and ability to attend programming scheduled on weekday evenings.
 Some weekend support of Camp events may also be required.

 The Hole in the Wall Gang Camp provides a very competitive salary, a generous benefits package, and growth opportunities for high contributors.
-To apply for a position please click “Apply Now” below and send your resume, cover letter and salary history.
-Additionally, please download and complete the "Employment Questionnaire" and send to HRHOPNYNJ@holeinthewallgang.org.
+To apply, please use the link below.
 Due to the volume of resumes received, you will be contacted only if there is interest in pursuing your application.
 No phone calls please.

 The Hole in the Wall Gang Camp is an Equal Opportunity Employer, does not discriminate on the basis of age, creed, color, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability, nationality or sex, and is committed to a diverse workforce.